ppxasjsm/workshop/events/bristol2018/server.md

 *PLEASE LOG OUT WHEN YOU ARE FINISHED*.
 You can log out by clicking on the "Logout" icon in the top right of the screen.
 Logging out will free up your session so that it can be used by someone else.

 Note that you will be kept logged in for as long as the server page is open in your browser.
 You will only be automatically logged out about 60 minutes after you have closed the server page.

 Also please note that all of your files will be deleted after you log out from the server.
 There is no way for us to save or retrieve your files.
 Please ensure you download anything you need before logging out.

-## Backup servers

-If for some reason the workshop server above is not available, you can try the backup server below.

-* Backup server : <a href="https://notebook.acquire-aaai.com/hub/tmplogin" target="_blank">Log in</a> | <a href="https://notebook.acquire-aaai.com" target="_blank">Reconnect</a>

 ## Browser compatibility

 The 3D molecule viewer embedded in the Jupyter notebooks requires that you access the workshop using a modern browser that supports WebSockets (e.g chrome, firefox, safari, edge and modern versions of internet explorer).
 You can test if your browser supports WebSockets by
 <a href="http://websocketstest.com" target="_blank">visiting this page</a>.

 ## Server details